stanfordmed/n3c-spark-exporter/README.md

 Version history -
     - 1.0.0 - Initial version
     - 1.0.1 - Fix for passing bigquery-jar file location in yaml file
+    - 1.0.2 - Added a configuration delete_merged_csvs_from_bucket to disable deletion merged CSV files from GCP bucket